Find Affordable College Courses

 Full Communication & Journalism at SUNY Oneonta Report

-With a ranking of #23, Bloomsburg University of Pennsylvania did quite well on this year’s most popular schools for communication and journalism students working on their bachelor’s degree.
+Bloomsburg University of Pennsylvania ranked #23 on this year’s Most Popular Communication & Journalism Bachelor’s Degree Schools in the Middle Atlantic Region list.
 Bloomsburg is a moderately-sized public school located in the small city of Bloomsburg.

 About 61% of the students majoring in communication and journalism at the school are women while 39% are male.